milanochuang/slides/web/thesis.md

 ---
 <!-- Let me begin with the nature of online political comments.
 On platforms like PTT, people like to discuss and criticize to the topics related to the politics, so political comments such as ‘腐化的Ａ黨’ are common.
 A 黨 in these comments function as cognitive shortcuts, shaping how people perceive entire parties rather than just individuals.
+Therefore, this study will focus on how people evaluate parties.
-These kinds of comment spread rapidly, are anonymous, grassroots in nature, and highly diverse.
+These kinds of political comment spread rapidly, are anonymous, grassroots in nature, and highly diverse.
 This makes them a rich source for analyzing the public opinion in the political discourse. -->
 <!--_paginate: true-->
 ## Online Political Comment
 - 「腐化的Ａ黨」→ political comment